 A VROC RAID Key header is located at JRK1 on the motherboard.
 Install a VROC RAID Key on JRK1 for NVMe RAID support as shown in the illustration below.
-Refer to the layout below for the location of JRK1.
+Please refer to the layout below for the location of JRK1.

 Intel VROC Key Pin Definitions

 Pin# Definition

 1 Ground

-2 3.3V Standby
+2 2 3.3V Standby

 3 Ground

 4 PCH RAID Key